 We only engage in tax planning that supports the commercial and economic activity of the business.
 We do not engage in any artificial tax arrangements or planning that may have a negative impact on the business and its stakeholders.

-In line with the Group’s strategy of product leadership, we invest heavily in research and development activity (6% of Group revenue).
+In line with the Group’s strategy of product leadership, we invest heavily in research and development activity (approximately 5% of Group revenue).
 The Group seeks to maximise any relevant tax incentives as provided by the territories that we operate e.g. R&D tax credits, patent box, capital allowances.

 As a global business we aim to follow the relevant Tax Treaties and OECD guidelines when assessing cross border transactions, such as transfer pricing and permanent establishments.
 The Group apply arms-length pricing to intra-group transactions based upon external benchmarking information.
 In addition, we aim to establish formal presence in territories where required by our activities together with the local legal and regulatory requirements.

 We maintain an open and transparent relationship in our dealings with tax authorities and will seek to work in ‘partnership’ with them in relation to our tax affairs, where practicable.

 We disclose any relevant planning we undertake to the relevant tax authority in line with the legal disclosure requirements and criteria set out by the local territory.